jeffreykegler/old_kollos/about.md

 I will freeze Marpa::R2, and put new features into Kollos.

-Third, Kollos will make the higher layers of Marpa::R2, which are not very tightly tied to Perl, available as a c api.
+Third, Kollos will make the higher layers of Marpa::R2, which are now tightly tied to Perl, available as a C language api.
 In other words, Kollos will be a language-agnostic high level interface, one that can be made available in other languages.

+Kollos itself will be a Lua API for Libmarpa.
+Lua is a minimal language, but quite useable for many purposes.
+For example, Kollos's test suite can be written in Lua, so that other languages which port Kollos/Marpa will not need to rewrite the test suite.

 ## Will Kollos be compatible with Marpa::R2?